-How tasty is Mexican pasta!
-There’s no particular reason to call it that way except for the fact that the sauce recipe is very similar to Chili con carne.
+How good is Mexican pasta!
+There’s no particular reason to call it that except for the fact that the recipe for the sauce is very similar to that of Chili con carne.
 In fact, most of the ingredients are there: Mexican beans, peppers, spices.
-The ground meat is missing primarily because this recipe is vegan and also because adding soy mince would really be adding too much protein in my opinion…
+The minced meat is missing because this recipe is vegan and adding soy mince would really be adding too many proteins in my opinion…

-And it’s tasty even without mince, trust me.
-It’s a pasta dish that acts as a complete one-dish meal.
-I also added arugula to include a vegetable from the cruciferous family, which have many benefits but I won’t list them here otherwise we’ll talk about the recipe another day!
+And it tastes great even without the mince, trust me.
+It’s a pasta dish that serves as a complete meal.
+I’ve also added arugula to include a vegetable from the cruciferous family, which have many benefits, but I won’t list them here otherwise, we’ll discuss the recipe another day!

-Also, since I tried it, I assure you that Mexican pasta is very good even once cooled down, like a pasta salad, so to speak.
-Not fridge cold but at room temperature.
-So if you bring lunch to work, this is an idea for you!
+Also, since I’ve tried it, I assure you that Mexican pasta is very good even when cooled down, like a pasta salad.
+Not fridge-cold but at room temperature.
+So if you bring lunch to work, this is a great idea for you.

-I’ll also leave you some other one-dish pasta ideas before moving on to the recipe:
+I’ll also leave you some other ideas of one-dish pasta before moving on to the recipe:

 - Difficulty: Very easy